 Redirecting Surface Water Flows with Diversions and Proper Grading: In selecting the location of the onsite system, it is important to consider the surrounding topography and select a site where surface and subsurface waters do not naturally converge.
-Adequate soil cover material (loam/topsoil, minimum of 6 in. deep) must be installed above the System Sand; this cover material should be "crowned" to direct surface waters away from the system.
+Adequate soil cover material (loam/topsoil, minimum of 4 in. deep) must be installed above the System Sand; this cover material should be "crowned" to direct surface waters away from the system.
 Crowning is a very simple procedure: simply make the center of the system area the "high" point and grade the cover material so it gently slopes away from the center; keep in mind there will be some natural settling of cover material.
 We have found that poor final grading, or using less than the required amount of soil cover above a system, results in "pockets" which hold surface water, allowing it to infiltrate the system and possibly cause saturation.
 After final grading, the site must be seeded and mulched or sodded immediately to prevent erosion; only shallow-rooted vegetation such as grass or wildflowers should be planted above an onsite system.
-There should be no trees or gardens planted within ten (10) feet of the system; the State of Indiana does not permit "hardscape" (paving, patios, driveways, parking lots, etc.) to be installed above the system.
+There should be no trees or gardens planted within ten (10) feet of the system.

 Swales are another means of directing surface water away from the system.
 Swales are installed in undisturbed soil in order to intercept and divert surface water flows away from the system.
-They should be located a minimum of 10 ft. from the outer edge of the System Sand bed (if a perimeter drain is used, the swale is located above or immediately upslope from the perimeter drain area).
-Swales must have a positive grade of at least 0.2 feet per 100 feet to prevent standing water.
+They should be located a minimum of 10 ft. from the outer edge of the System Sand bed.
 Swales should be sufficiently deep to redirect surface water away from the treatment field effectively.
+While the industry trend has been to encourage long, narrow systems due to the improved oxygen supply and infiltration, these systems can be more difficult to adequately protect from surface water flows.

-(Please see attached Perimeter Drain Notes.)
-It is also important to explain the purpose of swales to the system owner so they will not alter them or backfill them.
-The Monroe County Indiana Health Department recently issued a directive making swales mandatory if a perimeter drain is used.
-They also stressed the importance of explaining the purpose of swales to the system owner, since in many cases properly installed swales are filled in by homeowners or landscapers who do not understand how critical these surface diversions are to the onsite system's function.
+System Owner's Role: It is important to explain these directives to the system owner; in many cases properly installed swales are filled in by homeowners or landscapers who do not understand how critical these surface diversions are to the onsite system's function.
+Homeowners should also be made aware of the importance of dispersing water other than wastewater away from the onsite system.
+Please recommend that all system owners obtain and read our Owner's Manual, which is available for download from PresbyEnvironmental.com.

-Conclusion: Proper site selection, accurate sizing, adequate perimeter drains, and wellconstructed surface diversions (grading and swales) are effective in preventing excess hydraulic loading to onsite systems.
+Conclusion: Proper site selection, accurate sizing, and well-constructed surface diversions (grading and swales) are effective in preventing excess hydraulic loading to onsite systems.
 Prolonged saturated conditions compromise the function of all onsite systems and measures should be taken to redirect ground and surface water away from the treatment field.
-Homeowners should be made aware of the importance of dispersing water other than wastewater away from the onsite system.
-If you have any questions about the information in this Training Update, please contact Presby Environmental or Environmental Septic Solutions for technical assistance and further guidance.
+If you have any questions about the information in this Technical Bulletin, please contact Presby Environmental for technical assistance and further guidance.

-Prepared by,
+Prepared by:

-Presby Environmental, Inc. 143 Airport Road Whitefield, NH 03598 (800) 473-5298 email: info@presbyeco.com www.PresbyEnvironmental.com
+Presby Environmental, Inc. Technical Staff 143 Airport Road Whitefield, NH 03598 (800) 473-5298 PresbyEnvironmental.com